DiogoRibeiro7/rbfkit/ROADMAP.md

-### Jacobian / Gradient & Hessian

-Provide methods to compute ∇ₓ φ(x) and even ∇²ₓ φ(x) so users can get derivatives of the interpolant (useful in optimization or PDE collocation).

-### Scikit-Learn API Compatibility

-Subclass `BaseEstimator` and `RegressorMixin` so your interpolator works with `Pipeline`, `GridSearchCV`, etc.

-### Automatic ε Selection Helpers

-Beyond leave-one-out, add grid-search wrappers or L-curve heuristics, and plot tools to visualize CV error vs ε.

 ### Localized / Partition-of-Unity RBF

 Split large data into overlapping patches, fit local RBFs and blend them—boosts speed and limits blurring over large domains.